 from Fall 2004 Adoptalk

 by Maris Blechner

-This article introduces a philosophy promoted by Family Focus Adoption Services in New York, where Maris is executive director.
+This article introduces a philosophy promoted by Family Focus Adoption Services in New York, which Maris co-founded and served as executive for many years.
 The concept of inducement, as borrowed from psychologists, has helped adoptive families and family support professionals to view adopted children's acting out behaviors in a more positive way, and was adapted for use in the adoption field by Maris' creative, innovative, always-thinking, and deeply committed senior staff.

 Inducement and Abandonment

 Inducement, as it applies to relationships, is simply defined.
 With no words required, one person sets up a situation to make another person feel what the first person feels.
 All of us do it to a greater or lesser extent.
 One classic example is when we come home from work after a terrible day.
 While we may say nothing, our actions cause everyone else in the house to feel as angry or upset as we are.
 It's a very common human experience and certainly not unique to abandoned children.
 However, abandoned children are experts at setting up a situation to make someone special feel exactly how that child feels.

 There is no question that children in foster care whom we place for adoption are filled with negative feelingsthe "baggage" we hear so much about.
 What is the common experience that all children placed for adoption share?
 Abandonment, or better stated, perceived abandonment.
 In truth, there are many birth parents who made plans for their children and perhaps even walked away purposefully to insure that their child would have a better life.
 Yet, as we have learned directly from adoptees, the sense of having been abandoned is central to adoptees' experience.